Mukulsingh27/Mukulsingh27/README.md

 A passionate full-stack web developer who loves coding 🌐, listening to music 🎶, cooking 🍳, and riding 🏍️.

-An enthusiastic learner with a keen interest in exploring the ever-evolving IT industry, I am eager to take on new challenges and opportunities.
+An enthusiastic learner interested in exploring the ever-evolving IT industry, I am eager to take on new challenges and opportunities.
 With a focus on development and a strong analytical mindset, I strive to grow and make an impact in the tech world.

 <img align="right" alt="GIF" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif" width="408" height="318" />